Managing Seasonal Affective Disorder (SAD)

 It is also very important to stay connected with others.
 As the weather changes, we all seem to go back indoors and, too often, this isolation contributes to feelings of depression and anxiety.
 Don’t “hibernate.”
 Reach out to the people in your life whom you feel your best around.
 Last, but not least, treat yourself to some fun without guilt.
 Take that trip, buy those shoes, see that movie, get a massage… pamper yourself and have fun doing it!

-Tom Seaman is a chronic pain and dystonia awareness advocate, health blogger, motivational speaker, and author of the book, Diagnosis Dystonia: Navigating the Journey, a comprehensive resource for anyone living with any life challenge.
-He is also a Certified Professional Life Coach in the area of health and wellness.
-Tom volunteers for the Dystonia Medical Research Foundation (DMRF) as a support group leader, for WEGO Health as a patient expert panelist, and is a member and writer for Chronic Illness Bloggers Network.
-To learn more about Tom and get a copy of his book, visit www.tomseamancoaching.com.
+Tom Seaman is a Certified Professional Life Coach in the area of health and wellness, and the author of 2 books: Diagnosis Dystonia: Navigating the Journey (2015) and Beyond Pain and Suffering: Adapting to Adversity and Life Challenges (2021).
+He is also a motivational speaker, chronic pain and dystonia awareness advocate, health blogger, volunteer for the Dystonia Medical Research Foundation (DMRF) as a support group leader, and is a member and volunteer writer for Chronic Illness Bloggers Network, The Mighty, and Patient Worthy.
+To learn more about Tom, get a copy of his books (also on Amazon), or schedule a free life coaching consult, visit www.tomseamancoaching.com.
 Follow him on Twitter @Dystoniabook1 and Instagram.